qmk/qmk_firmware/docs/en/docs/custom_quantum_functions.md

 The return value is the number of milliseconds to use if the function should be repeated -- if the callback returns `0` then it's automatically unregistered.
 In the example above, a hypothetical `my_deferred_functionality()` is invoked to determine if the callback needs to be repeated -- if it does, it reschedules for a `500` millisecond delay, otherwise it informs the deferred execution background task that it's done, by returning `0`.

+!!! note
-?> Note that the returned delay will be applied to the intended trigger time, not the time of callback invocation.
+    The returned delay will be applied to the intended trigger time, not the time of callback invocation.
 This allows for generally consistent timing even in the face of occasional late execution.

 #### Deferred executor registration